mikolasan/mikolasan.github.io/src/markdown/developer.md

 ---
 path: "/developer"
 date: "2020-03-26"
-title: "Developer"
+title: "CV"
 ---

 ## Profile

+I enjoy when the code is written well and it looks perfect.
+After more than 7 years of work with code of different quality I'm noticing a beauty in some projects and appreciate creators behind it.
+At the same time I realize that it is almost impossible in a real world.
+All the struggles behind the project do not matter if it is shipped in time and serves the buisness goal well.

-I’m a professional software developer with strong mathematics and programming background, over 7 years of experience in the field of gambling devices such as game development, casino systems and equipment, calculating PAR sheets.
+I’m a professional software developer with strong mathematics and programming background, over 7 years of experience in the field of gambling industry such as game development, casino systems and equipment, calculating PAR sheets.

 ## Work experience